vbauer/manet/README.md

   <dt>agent</dt>
   <dd>String to define the user Agent in HTTP requests.
 By default, it is something like "Mozilla/5.0 (X11; Linux x86_64; rv:21.0) Gecko/20100101 SlimerJS/0.7" (depending of the version of Firefox/XulRunner you use).</dd>

+  <dt>headers</dt>
+  <dd>This property specifies additional HTTP request headers that will be sent to the server for every request issued (for pages and resources).
+Format: "key1=value1;key2=value2;..."
+Headers names and values get encoded in US-ASCII before being sent.
+Please note that setting the 'User-Agent' will overwrite the value set via "agent" parameter.</dd>

   <dt>user</dt>
   <dd>User name to give to HTTP Basic authentication.</dd>